MaastrichtU-IDS/best-practices/website/docs/code-management.md

 title: Code management
 ---

+## Git
-Create an account on [GitHub](https://github.com), if you don't have one.
-It is particularly useful as it can be used to login to various website (like your Google account)
+The most important step to managing your code is to save it in a manner that will allow a version history as well as collaboration with others.
+The current standard for this is to use [Git](https://git-scm.com/).
+It pays off quickly to get familiar with the workings of Git and make sure all your code related work is stored in a Git repository.
+There are multiple different possible locations to store your Git 'repository', by default we recommend using [GitHub](https://github.com).
+Create an account for [GitHub](https://github.com) if you don't have one.
+It is particularly useful as it can also be used to login to various websites (like your Google account)

 :::tip Join the IDS GitHub organization